gguuss/razerviz/README.md

 * Dynamic color on media keys
 * Media playback control on keys working now for prev, play/pause, and next track

 I'm going to see about getting together a final release for submission to Razer that will include theme switching past 5 themes.
-That will be 1.0, next will come actual visualizations on the VKs as we march on past 1!
+That will be 1.0, next will come actual visualizations on the DKs as we march on past 1!

 **05.15.2014**
 Let's call this version 0.3...